Holy Basil vs Ashwagandha: Why They're Both Amazing Adaptogens

-When compared to placebo participants, holy basil has also been shown to support mental health, and may help reduce feelings of anxiety and depression.
-It also helps to strengthen memory and cognitive skills including age-related memory loss, by supporting brain health.
+When compared to placebo participants, holy basil has also been shown to support mental health and help reduce feelings of anxiety and depression.
+It also helps to strengthen memory and cognitive skills, including age-related memory loss, by supporting brain health.

 Holy basil has anti-inflammatory properties, which help protect against free radicals and oxidative stress in the body.
 This anti-inflammatory activity may help support liver, kidneys, and heart health.
-Holy basil may also help lower blood sugar levels and protect against metabolic stress and support metabolic function and weight management.
+Holy basil can also help lower blood sugar levels, protect against metabolic stress, and support metabolic function and weight management.

 The Benefits of Ashwagandha

 Ashwagandha has been widely used for its support in mental health and stress.
 During times of stress, your adrenal glands release the stress hormone cortisol.
-When cortisol levels rise it helps your body in stressful situations by regulating your blood pressure, lower inflammation, increase your blood sugar, and boost your energy.
+Increased cortisol levels help your body by regulating blood pressure, lowering inflammation, increasing your blood sugar, and boosting your energy during stressful situations.

-Cortisol levels should go down after the stressful event goes away, but sometimes your body can get stuck in a constant state of stress, which can present itself as feelings of anxiety or depression, sleep issues, and decreased memory.
-Ashwagandha has been shown to lower cortisol levels, helping to support mental health, sleep health, and brain health.
+Cortisol levels should go down after the stressful event goes away, but sometimes your body can get stuck in a constant state of stress.
+This can present itself as feelings of anxiety or depression, sleep issues, and decreased memory.
+Ashwagandha has been shown to lower cortisol levels, helping to support mental, sleep, and brain health.

 Can You Take Holy Basil And Ashwagandha Together?

-Ashwagandha and tulsi are often used together in tea or supplement form.
+Ashwagandha and holy basil are often used together in tea or supplement form.
 Because they have many of the same benefits, and they are both adaptogens, they have been used together in Ayurvedic medicine for a very long time.

-This combination may support your mental and physical health by reducing stress and supporting your brain, heart, and lung health.
-It may also offer anti-inflammatory properties to support cartilage and joint health.
+This combination can support your mental and physical health by reducing stress and supporting your brain, heart, and lungs.
+It also offers anti-inflammatory properties to support cartilage and joint health.

 How Long Does It Take For Holy Basil And Ashwagandha To Work?